 This week I was invited to Sake No Hana which is part of the Hakkasan Group.
 Our Chef host was Hideki Hiwatashi.
 Most chef training is tough but I think the Japanese structure is probably one of the toughest.
 Hideki spent 13 years in training which included spending time with fishmongers learning to catch and kill the fish.
 It’s common practice in Japanese culinary training as is working on farms to learn about feeding and killing animals and growing vegetables, giving chefs more respect for the produce they handle in the kitchen.

 He was amazing to watch.
-He had the same calm manner that many Japanese do and a huge sense of pride in his home of Hokkaido.
-He showed us how to prepare a salmon for sushi.
+With the same calm manner that many Japanese do and a huge sense of pride in his home of Hokkaido, he showed us how to prepare a salmon for sushi.
 Now I have done this once and it took me a long time with a lot of mistakes and a few different knives.
 Hideki made it look effortless and was done in about 5 minutes.
 But he must have done hundreds in his career.

 Norwegian Salmon Sushi